-It's only a few more week until Thanksgiving and every host is scouring the interwebs in search of THE turkey recipe that will have their guests drooling and not choking on dry boring bird.
-Well, we at Spiceologist, couldn't let the holiday go by without offering up a recipe that is not only delicious, but super easy.
-It's only 6 ingredients and the best part of all....it won't take up valuable real estate in your oven.
+Looking for THE turkey recipe that will have your guests drooling and not choking on dry, boring bird?
+Well, we at Spiceology couldn’t help but share a recipe that is not only delicious, but also super easy.
+It’s only 6 ingredients and the best part of all….it won’t take up valuable real estate in your oven.
 Watch the super quick video on how to do it, then check out the recipe below.

 - 14 lb turkey, neck and giblet packet removed

 - 1 jar Black Magic cajun seasoning